Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

 Figure~\ref{fig2} delineates the joint influence of total resource availability and spatial inequality on the prevalence of high-effort strategies.
 Three distinct regimes emerge as total resources increase from scarcity to abundance.

-\textbf{Resource scarcity ($M_1+M_2 = 2.0$).} In the absence of migration ($\mu = 0$), $F_D$ remains uniformly zero across all resource ratios, indicating that without mobility, agents never adopt the high-effort strategy under scarcity.
+When total resources are severely limited ($M_1+M_2 = 2.0$), the system exhibits a sharp contrast between the immobile and mobile cases.
+In the absence of migration ($\mu = 0$), $F_D$ remains uniformly zero across all resource ratios, indicating that without mobility, agents never adopt the high-effort strategy under scarcity.
 Once migration is permitted ($\mu > 0$), however, $F_D$ becomes highly sensitive to the degree of resource inequality.
-For moderate ratios ($M_1/M_2$ between 2 and approximately 5), $F_D$ remains low (typically below 0.2), suggesting that mild asymmetry does not trigger widespread involution.
+For moderate ratios ($M_1/M_2$ between 2 and approximately 5), $F_D$ remains low, typically below 0.2, suggesting that mild asymmetry does not trigger widespread involution.
 As the ratio increases beyond 5-10, $F_D$ rises steadily, approaching 1 for extreme ratios ($M_1/M_2 > 15$).
 Notably, for any fixed $M_1/M_2$, varying $\mu$ has negligible impact on $F_D$; the critical distinction is simply whether migration exists or not.
-Thus, under resource scarcity, mobility enables agents to concentrate in richer areas, but the resulting involution intensity is governed primarily by the magnitude of resource disparity rather than by the migration rate itself.
+This pattern implies that under resource scarcity, mobility enables agents to concentrate in richer areas, but the resulting involution intensity is governed primarily by the magnitude of resource disparity rather than by the migration rate itself.

-\textbf{Moderate resources ($M_1+M_2 = 3.0$).} At $\mu = 0$, $F_D$ is again zero across all ratios, reaffirming that without migration, involution does not arise.
+As total resources increase to a moderate level ($M_1+M_2 = 3.0$), the system undergoes a qualitative shift.
+At $\mu = 0$, $F_D$ is again zero across all ratios, reaffirming that without migration, involution does not arise.
 However, for any $\mu > 0$, $F_D$ jumps to near-unity for almost the entire parameter space.
 The only deviations occur at the lowest ratios ($M_1/M_2$ around 1-1.5), where $F_D$ dips slightly to approximately 0.8-0.9.
 This suggests that once resources reach a certain threshold, the presence of migration alone suffices to drive nearly universal adoption of the high-effort strategy, regardless of the precise degree of inequality.
 The migration rate $\mu$ again plays a secondary role, with its exact value having little effect on the final outcome.

-\textbf{Resource abundance ($M_1+M_2 = 5.0$).} Here, $F_D$ is uniformly close to 1 across all combinations of $\mu$ and $M_1/M_2$, including at $\mu = 0$.
+When total resources are abundant ($M_1+M_2 = 5.0$), involution becomes essentially inevitable.
+Here, $F_D$ is uniformly close to 1 across all combinations of $\mu$ and $M_1/M_2$, including at $\mu = 0$.
 Even without migration, resource abundance alone is sufficient to push the entire population toward the high-effort strategy.
 Mobility, whether present or not, exerts no discernible influence on the equilibrium.